eric-vo/mathworks-noise-suppression/README.md

 To do this, it:
-Looped through 10 clean files and 10 denoised variations Used calculateAudioError for metric computation Outputed a correlation matrix and average correlation
+Looped through 10 clean files and 10 denoised variations Used calculateAudioError for metric computation Outputted a correlation matrix and average correlation

 # denoiseSpeechBatch.m
 Included two key functions: